 In the unfortunate event that you find yourself in a compromised situation or harbor any doubts about a potential scam, it's crucial to take swift and decisive action.
 Follow the procedures outlined below to report the incident and seek assistance:

-When focusing on the warning signs of crypto scams mentioned earlier can assist in steering clear of trouble, there are additional measures beginners can adopt to safeguard their digital assets.
-Explore the following actions to prevent falling prey to crypto scams.
+Focusing on the warning signs of crypto scams mentioned earlier can assist in steering clear of trouble.
+There are additional measures beginners can adopt to safeguard their digital assets: